raina268/raina268/README.md

 ### Hi there 👋

-This is Ayanokojji-kun, A Programmer from nowhere
+This is Ayanokoji, A Programmer from nowhere

 - 🔭 I’m interested in ***Programming***
 - :snake: I’m currently learning Python